-The General Council shall contract with a qualified Certified Public Accountant ("CPA") or firm of CPAs to conduct annual independent audits of all Class 2 or 3 gaming conducted on tribal lands.
-It will furnish a copy of the audit to the Commission and also to any Berry Creek Rancheria member who requests a copy.

-All contracts for services, supplies or concessions to gaming facilities for a contract amount in excess of \$25,000 annually (except contracts for professional legal or accounting services), shall be subject annually to independent audit by a CPA or firm of CPAs engaged by the General Council.
+- a.
+The Business Council shall contract with a qualified Certified Public Accountant ("CPA") or firm of CPAs to conduct annual independent audits of all class 2 or 3 gaming conducted on tribal lands.
+It will furnish a copy of the audit to the National Indian Gaming Commission and also to any Susanville Indian Rancheria member who requests a copy. - b.
+All gaming related contracts that result in the purchase of services, supplies or concessions to gaming facilities for a contract amount in excess of \$25,000 annually except contracts for professional legal or accounting services, shall be subject annually to independent audit by CPA or firm of CPAs engaged by the General Council.